Mindfulness Techniques for Better Climbing Performance

 Do you feel that something is holding you back?

-The 3.5 hour face-to-face seminar combines an introduction to practical mindfulness and compassion-based techniques with bouldering challenges, so that you can start to apply mindfulness practices to help you maintain and/or regain composure during climbing.
+The short course is a 3.5 hour face-to-face seminar combining an introduction to practical mindfulness and compassion-based techniques with bouldering challenges, so that you can start to apply mindfulness practices to help you maintain and/or regain composure during climbing.

 This course is suitable for all abilities and climbing styles and costs £70 per person.